aturkewi/ecto_lock_v0/README.md

 end
 ```

 This will create a very simple table that has one column, `pending`.
-In our app of course, the invoice table has many more columns with useful information (balance, due_date…), but we don’t need anything else to learn about lock :)
+In our app of course, the invoice table has many more columns with useful information (balance, due_date...), but we don’t need anything else to learn about lock :)

-Finally, let's create a basic scheme file for an invoice at `lib/ecto_lock/invoice.ex` and fill it in with the following:
+Finally, let's create a basic schema file for an invoice at `lib/ecto_lock/invoice.ex` and fill it in with the following:

 ```elixir
 defmodule EctoLock.Invoice do